 Winter Buddha – Absorbing Energy

-£ 90.00 – £ 550.00 BUYInspired by the story of Buddha finding enlightenment whilst meditating underneath the Bodhi tree without moving for seven days.
+£ 90.00 – £ 550.00 BUYInspired by the story of Buddha finding enlightenment whilst meditating underneath the Bodhi tree without moving for seven weeks.

 This piece, one of a collection of 4 representing the four seasons of Buddha, pushes the boundaries of natures’ potential further.
 At night we see that the plants and weeping willow provide natural light and a source of energy for Buddha.
 This piece conveys serenity and spirituality, and being at one with your surroundings.
 With a similar colour scheme throughout, the Buddha and the tree become ‘one’ during his quest for inner peace.